Merzasphor/MWSE/docs/source/apis/tes3.md

 **Parameters**:

-* `seed` (number): If provided, it the number generator is seeded with this value.
+* `seed` (number): *Optional*.
+If provided, it the number generator is seeded with this value.
 Pointers to objects may be used, such as a reference's sceneNode, to create a consistent if less than random seed.

 ***